galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

  - not relevant

 In order to compare the two files, we have to make sure that the chromosome names follow the same format.
-As we directly see, the peak file lacks `chr` before any chromosome number.
+As we can see, the peak file lacks `chr` before any chromosome number.
 But what happens with chromosome 20 and 21?
 Will it be X and Y instead?
 Let's check:

 > ### {% icon hands_on %} Hands-on: View end of file
 >
 > 1. Search for **Select last** {% icon tool %} tool and run **Select last lines from a dataset (tail)** with the following settings:
->     - *"Text file"*: our peak file `GSE37268_mof3.out.hpeak.txt`
+>     - *"Text file"*: our peak file `GSE37268_mof3.out.hpeak.txt.gz`
 >     - *"Operation"*: `Keep last lines`
 >     - *"Number of lines"*: Choose a value, e.g. `100`
 > 2. Click **Execute**